Rare sambar deer killed in accident on BKE

 The National Parks Board (NParks) said it was aware of the incident.
 "This is the only incident involving a sambar deer that we know of on an expressway this year," said NParks wildlife management group director Adrian Loo.

-Mr Kalai Vana - the co-chief executive of animal welfare group Animal Concerns Research and Education Society (Acres) - said its wildlife rescue team received a call about a sambar deer on the BKE at about 10pm that day.
+Mr Kalai Vanan, the co-chief executive of animal welfare group Animal Concerns Research and Education Society, said its wildlife rescue team received a call about a sambar deer on the BKE at about 10pm that day.

 The deer may have been drawn by the sight of a forested area on the opposite side of the expressway, said a representative of the Singapore Sambar Deer Group, which monitors the endangered species here.